orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - detach all connections into single one, what's this interpretation , move some connections to ignorant ref only,
 - Multiplier edge, ring addition
 - Only branch in the direction your going, not on top/below just create rhat pocket ref like that
--
-##### "Binary"
-just list a few possible ways of constructing it.
-- binary reverse op is also conceivable as initial/self/terminal over two possible values
-- orbiting ray around it / bouncing off the edges ; generalize
-- ...

 ##### "Superpose in more detail"